 A subject reference is a reference written by your teacher that is a positive, precise and personal assessment of your skills in that subject.
-Each of your teachers will write a 100 word subject reference that forms part of your UCAS application or college recommendation.
+Each of your teachers will write your intellectual and learning abilities and your HM will provide a summary of all your great personal attributes and extracurricular successes both in and out of Beau Soleil.
+Make sure your HM and tutor know about all of your successes in and out of Beau Soleil